amandamcg/joplin-theme/README.md

 Visit https://discourse.joplinapp.org/t/share-your-css/1730/56

 ## Releases to this Theme
+##0.5.3
+- fixed the resource icon size
+- updated the css

 ##0.5.2
 - removed the hack that added an icon next to every link, looked bad for inline links, weird alignment issues. reduced the size of the Joplin J for internal links.
 - fix the checkbox alignment issue seen in v1.0.194